add a subscription by clicking the Add Subscription button.

 4. New groups and permission levels will be created on the team site that SPPAS was installed.
 This is to manage the users who visit the site and prevent users from accessing and modifying the lists created previously directly.

 Other than these changes, there will be nothing else that appears in your environment after installing SPPAS SPFx.
+No existing page lists will be affected.

 Security by Design